Cohomological boundedness for flat bundles on surfaces and applications: Geometric and -module preparations

 \begin{lem} Let

 be a cartesian diagram of smooth varieties over $k$ whose arrows are closed immersions.
 Let $C$ be a closed conical subset of $T^*X$.
-Let $x\in Y$.
-Then, the following statements hold: \begin{enumerate}\itemsep=0.2cm \item If $g$ is $i_{\circ}C$-transversal at $j(x)$, then $f$ is $C$-transversal at $x$. \item Assume that $T_xX$ and $T_x H$ generate $T_xP$.
-If $f$ is $C$-transversal at $x$, then $g$ is $i_{\circ}C$-transversal at $j(x)$. \end{enumerate}
+Let $x\in Y$ and let us abuse notations by viewing $x$ as a point in $X$, $H$ and $P$.
+Then, the following statements hold: \begin{enumerate}\itemsep=0.2cm \item If $g$ is $i_{\circ}C$-transversal at $x$, then $f$ is $C$-transversal at $x$. \item Assume that $X$ and $H$ are transverse at $x$.
+If $f$ is $C$-transversal at $x$, then $g$ is $i_{\circ}C$-transversal at $x$. \end{enumerate}

-\end{lem} \begin{proof} We abuse notation by viewing $x$ as a point in $X$, $H$ and $P$.
-Assume that $f$ is not $C$-transversal at $x$.
+\end{lem} \begin{proof} Assume that $f$ is not $C$-transversal at $x$.
 This means that there exists a non zero form $\omega$ in $C_x$ vanishing on $T_xY \subset T_xX$.
-Since \cref{diag_transversality_after_closed_immersion} is cartesian, so is the induced following diagram
+Since (\ref{diag_transversality_after_closed_immersion}) is cartesian, so is the induced following diagram

 Via the choice of a supplementary for $T_x Y$ in $T_xH$ and a supplementary for $T_xX + T_xH$ in $T_xP$, we can extend $\omega$ to a non zero form $\eta$ on $T_xP$ vanishing on $T_xH$.
 In particular, $\eta$ lies in $i_\circ C$ and $g$ is not $i_\circ C$-transversal at $x$ and $(1)$ is proven.\\ We now prove $(2)$.
 Assume that $T_xX$ and $T_x H$ generate $T_xP$ and that $f$ is $C$-transversal at $x$.
 We argue by contradiction.
 Let $\eta$ be a non zero form of $i_\circ C$ above $x$ such that $\eta$ vanishes on $T_x H$.
 If $i^*\eta=0$, the fact that $T_xX$ and $T_x H$ generate $T_xP$ yields $\eta=0$, which is not possible.
 Thus, $i^*\eta$ is a non zero form of $C$ above $x$.
 By transversality assumption, $i^*\eta$ does not vanish on $T_xY$, so $\eta$ does not vanish on $T_x H$.
 Contradiction.
 This concludes the proof of \cref{transversality_after_closed_immersion}. \end{proof}